Climate change and indigenous peoples: Arctic

 An increase in the global emission levels of carbon dioxide means significant arctic sea ice decline.
 The reduction of sea ice is currently not just impacting global temperature and the climate crisis.
 It is also significantly harming indigenous nations in unprecedented ways.
 Indigenous peoples in the Arctic include indigenous people who live in Canada, Greenland, the United States, Norway, and Russia.
 In Canada, there are nine major Inuit groups.
 They are the Labradormiut (Labrador Inuit), Nunavimmiut (Nunavik Inuit or Ungava Inuit), Nunatsiarmiut (Baffin Island Inuit), Iglulingmiut (Iglulik Inuit), Kivallirmiut (Caribou Inuit), Netsilingmiut (Netsilik), Inuinnait (Copper Inuit), Qikirtamiut (Sanikiluaq Inuit), and Inuvialuit (Western Arctic Inuit or Mackenzie Delta Inuit).
-While smaller in number, there are additionally non-Inuit indigenous nations in the northern regions of Canada, such as the Cree, Dene, and Innu peopless.
+While smaller in number, there are additionally non-Inuit indigenous nations in the northern regions of Canada, such as the Cree, Dene, and Innu peoples.
 In Greenland, indigenous people are Inuit.
 They comprise most of the population on the island.
 In the United States, Arctic indigenous peoples reside in Alaska.
 While there are many different ways to categorize them, they are often grouped regionally.
 In the south, there are the Yup'ik (Cup'ik), Eyak, Haida, Tlingit, and Tsimshian peoples.
 In the north, there are the St. Lawrence Island Yupik and Iñupiat peoples.
 The interior of Alaska is home to Athabascan peoples.
 The Alutiiq and Aleut (Unangax) peoples reside in the Aleutian Islands and south-central Alaska.
 The Sámi people exist in Norway, Finland, Sweden, and Russia, and are the only indigenous group within the European Union.
-There are more than 180 indigenous peoples who reside in the land currently known as Russia.
+There are more than 180 Indigenous peoples who reside in the land currently known as Russia.
 These include the Buryats, Enets, Evenks, Khakas, Komi, Oroks, Nenets, and Yakuts.
 Iceland is the sole Arctic country which does not have any indigenous nations as its citizens are mostly descended from northern Europeans.
 Because of melting ice, rising sea level, increased erosion, and loss of traditional food and hunting due to climate change, all of these indigenous groups are at great risk.